metagentools/VStrains/README.md

 <a name="sec4"></a>
 # Running VStrains

-VStrains supports assembly results from [SPAdes](https://github.com/ablab/spades) (includes metaSPAdes, metaviralSPAdes, etc) and may supports other graph-based assemblers in the future.
+VStrains supports assembly results from [SPAdes](https://github.com/ablab/spades) (includes metaSPAdes and metaviralSPAdes) and may supports other graph-based assemblers in the future.

 <a name="sec4.1"></a>
 ## Quick Usage